 Normal on-campus university courses receiving 1 unit of credit are taught in classrooms for 50 minutes per week for 14-weeks and then have a final exam during the 15th week.
 Including the 2 hours of out-of-class study per lecture, the total 60-minute-hours per credit is: 12.5 hours + 25 hours = 37.5 total hours per credit.

-International Travel Studies Institute policy, which complies with the federal definition, states that every unit for which credit on a university campus is given is understood to represent approximately three hours of actual work per week for the average student.
+The School of International Studies policy, which complies with the federal definition, states that every unit for which credit on a university campus is given is understood to represent approximately three hours of actual work per week for the average student.
 Thus, in lecture, field study trip (FST), seminar, or discussion work, for 1 unit of certification, one hour per week is typically allotted to the lecture, seminar, or discussion and two hours for preparation or subsequent reading, study, and field study work.
 To be a certified ITSI 1-unit course offered on an ITSI program requires a minimum of 48 course work hours.
 Each hour of lecture or seminar is generally expected to require two additional hours of work (reading, writing, problem sets, field studies, or other assignments).
 Faculty who teach these courses are expected to be university level instructors, faculty, and knowledgeable guest lecturers who are from local and international communities.

 FST (Field Study Trip) hours are based on a ratio used years ago by Stanford University where 3 hours in the field is equivalent to 1 hour in class.
 This ratio is assuming that it is not just straight long rides but is interspersed with instruction periodically over 3 hours that could be considered as if received in a 50-minute class lecture with the appropriate out of class preparation or homework.
 Thus, a one-day FST of 9-hours (8:00 AM-5:00 PM) would equate to three hours of class lecture.
 As a single field trip usually covers materials in the three main course offerings (Religious Studies, Ancient and Contemporary Near East Studies), the total hours would be distributed among the courses with an additional certified unit hour allotted to the FST course.